Perhaps nothing is more important to your overall health than getting enough sleep.

 Snap Diagnostics has a product with which we and our patients have had great success.

-The Guyer Institute and Synergy Spa can recommend and order the appropriate home assessment, and make sure it gets mailed to you
+The Guyer Institute can recommend and order the appropriate home assessment, and make sure it gets mailed to you

 And: we counsel you after you get the results – about next steps.